danielroelfs/danielroelfs.com/content/posts/2023-sunrise-sunset-differences/index.md

 import re
 ```

-{{< sidenote br="20em" >}}
-If you thought working with dates and times was a headache, imagine adding DST to the mix as well
-{{< /sidenote >}}

 For this project we'll collect a number of variables related to sunrise and sunset for different locations throughout the year.
 The `astral` module makes this very easy, and in order to keep things clean and efficient we'll create a function to efficient collect this data.
 We'll write it in such a way that it can collect a number of locations within one function call using a list input (which isn't the cleanest, but works quite well here).
 We'll provide the list of cities we want to analyze in the form `'<region>/<city>'` to avoid any possible misconceptions (e.g. Cambridge, Cambridgeshire in the UK or Cambridge, MA in the US).
 We'll then extract the coordinates for that location using the `geopy` module.
 We'll also supply the reference time zone (for this project Central Europe).
 The `astral` module has a [known issue](https://github.com/sffjunkie/astral/issues/67) when dusk happens past midnight.
 So we'll extract everything in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) and convert it to the time zone of interest later.
 We'll collect the data throughout the year for the various locations in a loop.
 And we'll cycle through the year using a `while` loop.
-We'll also collect the difference in time from the [Daylights Savings Time](https://en.wikipedia.org/wiki/Daylight_saving_time).
+We'll also collect the difference in time from the [Daylights Savings Time](https://en.wikipedia.org/wiki/Daylight_saving_time){{< sidenote >}}If you thought working with dates and times was a headache, imagine adding DST to the mix as well{{< /sidenote >}}.
 We'll convert it to the time zone of interest using the `_convert_timezone()` function.
 In the final data frame we'll only get the times (not the dates) so in case the dusk happens past midnight, we'll consider that "no dusk takes place this day" instead of having it happen "early in the morning the same day", implemented in the `_fix_dusks_past_midnight()` function.
 This will help with the plots later.
 Finally we'll convert some of the variables to a format that'll make it easy to deal with in R later.

 ``` python
 def _convert_timezone(x, to_tz=tz.tzlocal()):